The Importance of Building a Strong Core

 The basic beast crawl position is on all fours (quadruped position)—hands and feet planted on the ground.
 The goal of this exercise is to build four pillar strength through the hips and shoulders.
 Make sure your arms are slightly bent, hands are directly beneath your shoulders, knees are directly under your hips, and the back of your head and butt are aligned.
+Keep your pelvis tilted, maintaining a straight back.
 With this exercise, you can hold your position or challenge yourself by crawling back and forth.

 When you’re holding your position during the beast crawl exercise, you are engaging your core and abdominal muscles in the same way you did for your plank core exercises.
 The progression to crawling also engages anti-rotational core strength as you move contralaterally (opposite arm and opposite leg).

-By engaging your muscles in these patterns, you are helping to build and strengthen your core with the same actions that are required when you punch straight ahead (jab) or across the body (straight right hand).
+By engaging your muscles in these patterns, you are helping to build abdominal strength with the same actions that are required when you punch straight ahead (jab) or across the body (straight right hand).